xcitech/xcitech.github.io/_posts/2016-12-16-heroku_tutorial.md

 Your app should be now live at your-app-name.herokuapp.com!
 Check out a working version of the app [here](https://airline-predict-heroku.herokuapp.com/).
 When you load your app for the first time (or after 15 minutes of inactivity), heroku takes about 30 seconds to load up your app on an active dyno.

+### Final Words
+In this tutorial, we made a simple web based prediction app based on python ML libraries.
+To see the fully working version of the airline-delay project, check out [https://airline-scorecard.herokuapp.com/](https://airline-scorecard.herokuapp.com/).